Coventry City Council: Elections

-Since the last boundary changes in 2004 the council has comprised 54 councillors representing 18 wards, with each ward electing three councillors.
+Since the last boundary changes took effect in 2026, the council has comprised 54 councillors representing 18 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.
 Elections for the Mayor of the West Midlands are held in the fourth year of the cycle when there are no city council elections.

 Premises

 1 Friargate, Coventry, CV1 2GN: Council's main offices.

 The council meets at the Council House on Earl Street, which was completed in 1917.
 In 2017 the council moved its main offices to 1 Friargate, a newly-built office building near Coventry railway station.